haposoft/radial_progress/README.md

 you can consider a list of colors.
 Depending on the `percent` feature, this line can take one of the colors from the list.
 If the progress rate is 0%, the color in zeroth index will be taken, and if the progress percentage is 100%, the color of the last index will be taken.
+- The `startAngle` attribute specifies the starting point or the angle of drawing the progress line.
+That is a enum.

 <br>